MuhamamdShehzad/tensorflow-assignments/ReadMe.md

-This repository all the assignments for tensor flow learning.
+This repository all the assignments and ungraded labs for tensor flow learning.
 These includes all the assignments for specialization.